Home Improvement Arc

 If she used the regular caravan, it should take at least a month from Solasidor.
 And there's no way they wouldn't go through the towns along the way.

-… Which means these three didn't use the regular caravan and instead came straight here to Karkassa.
+… Which means these three skipped the regular caravan and came straight here to Karkassa.

-Could a group of nothing but women and children, hauling these big loads on their backs with no resupply at a town, really move that fast?
+Could a group of nothing but women and children, hauling these big loads on their backs without resupplying at any town, really travel that fast?
 No, that's impossible.
-Even if they negotiated with merchants at makeshift camps along the way to restock, it still doesn't add up.
+Even if they traded with merchants at makeshift camps along the way to restock, it still doesn't add up.

-If they ignored fatigue entirely, did body reinforcement, marched without sleep, and never once had a fight along the way… could they maybe make it in five days?
+If they ignored fatigue entirely, used body reinforcement, marched without sleep, and never once got into a fight along the way… could they maybe make it in five days?

 In any case, it's suspicious.